 The story is followed by The Infinity Crusade.

-- Breakout Character: Out of all of the evil hero clones, Spider-Man's Doppelganger went on to become part of Carnage's gang.
-He's still around as of 2012.
+- Breakout Character: Out of all of the evil hero clones, Spider-Man's Doppelganger went on to become part of Carnage's gang and was featured prominently in Maximum Carnage.
+He still shows up from time to time in the comics, and has even gotten a few action figures.

 - Broke Your Arm Punching Out Cthulhu: At the end of Infinity War, Adam Warlock is put in a coma after succeeding in stopping Magus.